Getting started

-Welcome to the Wipple documentation!
-This book contains a tour of the Wipple programming language designed for people with an existing programming background.
-If you’re a beginner looking to learn to code with Wipple, the Wipple Playground contains 80+ lessons and guides.
+Welcome to the Wipple Guide!
+This guide contains a tour of the Wipple programming language designed for people with an existing programming background.

 Hello, world!